NavnitSinha/excel-resume/README.md

 🚀 How to Use:
-- Download the Excel file from this repository.
+- Use the Google Drive Link above to see the 421k rows excel file.
 - Open it in Excel 2016 or later.
-- Explore the cleaned dataset and the visual dashboard for insights.
+- Explore the cleaned dataset.
-- Go to "Visual Representation" to see all the Visuals of the file.
+- Check the "Visual Representation" file in this repo to see the insights created purely using excel.

 📈 Key Learnings:
 Handling large datasets efficiently in Excel.